EshaanAgg/redis-tester/STAGES.md

 - **Slug**: `qv5`
 - **Difficulty**: `medium`
-- **Marketing**: In this stage, you will implement the `GEODIST` command to calculate the distance between two members in a geospatial index.
+- **Summary**: In this stage, you will implement the `GEODIST` command to calculate the distance between two members in a geospatial index.

 In this stage, you will implement support for the [`GEODIST`](https://redis.io/docs/latest/commands/geodist/) command.